Covered Electronic Waste Recycling Fees Guide

 We will continue to update this guide and release a special notice as we receive more information regarding the CBE waste recycling fee rate, registration information and return filing requirements.

-Helping your business succeed is important to the California Department of Tax and Fee Administration (CDTFA).
-The fees you collect and pay to the state provide funding for a program for consumers to return, recycle, and ensure safe and environmentally sound disposal of covered electronic devices (CEDs).
+Helping your business succeed is important to us.
+The fees you collect and pay to the state provide funding for programs for consumers to return, recycle, and ensure safe and environmentally sound disposal of covered electronic devices (CEDs) including certain video display devices and covered battery-embedded products.

-A retailer of CEDs must register with the CDTFA, file returns and remit the fee to the CDTFA.
-A consumer (customer) who purchases CEDs for personal or business use but does not pay the eWaste fee at the time of purchase must register and pay the fee to the CDTFA.
+A retailer of video display devices and CBE products must register with us, collect the relevant fees, file returns, and pay the fees to us.
+A consumer (customer) who purchases these products for personal or business use but does not pay the applicable fees at the time of purchase must register and pay the fees to us directly.

 How the Revenue is Used

-The fee was established to help pay for the safe recycling of video display devices such as computer monitors and televisions, which contain hazardous materials.
-Revenues from the fee are used to safely recycle the types of products covered by the fee.
-For more information on the recycling of electronic products and the use of the fee revenue, please visit CalRecycle's website.
+The fees were established to help pay for the safe collection and recycling of covered electronic waste including certain video display devices and CBE products that contain hazardous materials.
+For more information on the recycling of covered electronic products and the use of the fee revenue, please visit CalRecycle's website.

 How to Use This Guide

-The Industry Topics section contains specific topics important to the covered electronic waste recycling fee.
+The Industry Topics section contains specific topics important to the covered electronic waste recycling fees.

 The Resources section provides links to helpful information, including law and regulation information, publications, special notices, and information on how to contact us.